 “I’ll see if Tammy knows anything about it.”
 She put her black-tinted knife back on her hip.
 “Let’s catch up to the others.”

 By the time we reached the village, Rei, Kiko and I were all holding a tired kid on our backs.
 Rei made sure they all got home safely as Stellan and I followed Kiko who was going to see Tammy about her black knife.

 “What do you think?” she asked Tammy inside the house.

-Tammy twirled it in her fingers and then wrapped a glowing hair around it.
+Tammy twirled it in her fingers, then wrapped a glowing hair around it.

 “No… in fact it likes you.”